Skip to main contentSkip to article

 Schools — the catchment math

-Cloverdale and Clayton fall within School District 36 (Surrey), with two distinct secondary catchments: Lord Tweedsmuir Secondary handles Cloverdale Town Centre and west Cloverdale; Clayton Heights Secondary handles the Clayton corridor.
+Cloverdale and Clayton fall within School District 36 (SD #36 / Surrey), with two distinct secondary catchments: Lord Tweedsmuir Secondary handles Cloverdale Town Centre and west Cloverdale; Clayton Heights Secondary handles the Clayton corridor.
 Common elementary feeders include Cloverdale Traditional (application-based, district-wide draw), Hillcrest, George Greenaway, Don Christian, Pacific Heights, Hazelgrove (West Clayton), Katzie (East Clayton), and Sunrise Ridge (north Clayton).
 Cloverdale Catholic School is a private K-7 option for families considering Catholic education.

 The SkyTrain corridor — Cloverdale + Clayton stations, late 2029

 The Surrey-Langley SkyTrain extension is a 16-kilometre elevated guideway running along Fraser Highway with 8 stations terminating at Langley City Centre (203 Street).
-Two stations serve the Cloverdale corridor: Cloverdale Station (~166 Street and Fraser Highway, west of the Town Centre) and Clayton Station (~184 Street and Fraser Highway).
+Two stations serve the Cloverdale corridor: the 166 Street station (near Cloverdale, west of the Town Centre) and Clayton Station (190 Street and Fraser Highway).
 The Province confirmed in January 2026 that in-service is targeted for late 2029 (pushed back from earlier 2028 estimates).

-The 800-metre radius around each SkyTrain station is where station-premium pricing typically lands hardest — properties walkable to the station can re-rate 10–25% in the years before opening.
-East Clayton townhouses immediately south of Fraser Highway are the most direct beneficiaries; West Clayton is mixed-radius; Cloverdale Town Centre detached north of Highway 10 will benefit more indirectly through corridor halo effects.
+The 800-metre radius around each SkyTrain station is the typical window for station-premium pricing.
+East Clayton townhouses immediately south of Fraser Highway sit closest to the new Clayton Station; West Clayton is mixed-radius; Cloverdale Town Centre detached north of Highway 10 sits outside the walkability radius and benefits more indirectly.

 Worked examples